openeuler-mirror/docs/docs/en/docs/Installation/installation-preparations.md

 When installing openEuler, pay attention to the compatibility of the virtualization platform.
 Currently, the following virtualization platforms are supported:

--   A virtualization platform created by the virtualization components \(openEuler as the host OS and QEMU and KVM provided in the release package\) of openEuler
+-   A virtualization platform created by the openEuler virtualization components (openEuler is used as the host OS, and the virtualization components are QEMU and KVM provided in the release package)
 -   x86 virtualization platform of Huawei public cloud

 ### Minimum Virtualization Space